“From Crisis in Perpetuity to Democratic Resilience”

 Can Dündar, who has been living in exile in Berlin since 2016 and runs his independent German-Turkish news platform Özgürüz (We are free) from there, pointed out the mistakes that the USA and European countries have made in dealing with the Middle East over the last 40 years.
 The first mistake the Americans made was to use Islam against communism and to support the Islamists, which led to the founding of Al-Qaida.
 The second mistake was the attempt to install a moderate Islam instead of radical Islam and to support, for example, the Turkish president Erdogan and other leaders.
 However, they made no attempt to consider promoting the liberal or secular forces in these countries.
 And when the refugee crisis came about in 2015, Europe had no choice but to pay Erdogan to stop the flow of refugees into Europe.
 When it comes to the political interests of Western European countries and the USA, they are prepared to sacrifice democratic principles.
 This weakens democracy as a whole.

 Claudia Major added that after the end of the Cold War, Germany had believed itself to be on the good side of history, having won against the Soviet Union, which showed that the liberal world was winning.
 This gave rise to the fallacy that if we only cooperate closely enough with other countries that do not have a democratic system, they would thereby become a liberal and economically free country.
 However, we see today that this didn’t work.
 The wake-up call was the annexation of Crimea in 2014 and the war in Donbass, and the recent alarm call regarding China, Major said.
 The approach of this foreign policy had clearly proved to be wrong.
-What led to the reunification of Germany had not worked worldwide, and this realisation was a frustrating lesson and difficult to digest.
+What led to the reunification of Germany had not worked worldwide.

 The central democratic political role of the media was also discussed by the panellists.
 In Turkey, according to Can Dündar, almost all media institutions are controlled by the government and are purely propaganda machines.
 Which is why he and his team attempt to reach out to the people in Turkey from afar, which is not exactly easy under the circumstances.
 Extreme caution is required so far away from the reporters on the ground and from the sources, and of course funding is also a problem.